Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Utah’s capital city is the best place to stay for big city amenities.
 Centrally located near all the top northern Utah activities, Salt Lake City, or SLC for short, offers visitors a diverse array of things to do.

-Most Utah visitors fly into SLC, as this is the state’s biggest airport, and stay for various reasons including skiing, hiking, exploring top Utah hot springs, shopping, lake lounging, and more.
+Most Utah visitors fly into SLC, as this is the state’s biggest airport, and stay for various reasons including skiing, hiking, exploring hot springs, shopping, lake lounging, and more.
 SLC is also a great place to set up base camp before traveling south to explore Utah’s famous red rock country.

 Pros of Staying in Salt Lake City: